clanfear/SOC371/docs/syllabus.md

   - Show you how criminological theories apply to real-world phenomena.

-  - Make you a critical consumer of claims about crime and crime policies in the news, social media, and political campaigning.
+  - Make you a critical consumer of claims about crime and crime policies in the news, social media, and political campaigns.

   - Develop your critical and analytical skills through discussion and written assignments.